JakeSteam/blog-personal/_drafts/2023-10-20-oct-android-game-reviews.md

 * **Perform as many operations on an item as you can**.
 The more processes items go through, the more likely they are to earn you high XP or be worth a lot to traders.
 For example, instead of selling wood, process it into planks then furniture first.
 Or, instead of selling a gathered resource, make a potion that can then be used for an enchant.
 This takes much longer, but earns you more XP and resources than instantly trading would.
 * **Prioritise completing quests**.
 The tasks (accessible via the skill select menu) give great rewards, and often unlock new content.
 * **Turn potion autodrink on**.
 Potions can be set to autodrink via the "infinity" symbol when opening them in the inventory.
 This only triggers when you are actively training that skill, and you have actively drunk the first potion.
 It's safe to leave it on for all potions you want to use.
+* **Turquoise can be used to double rare shells**.
+At level 50ish Alchemy, you can create a "Headhunter potion" for 1 rare shell & 1 turquoise.
+Whilst turquoise sells to traders for 0.15 shells, a headhunter potion sells for 2 shells!
+This means you can essentially convert all turquoise into rare shells by creating the potion and selling.
 * **Inventory space is tight**.
-You'll probably learn this very early on, but inventory space is the main enemy!
+You'll probably learn this very early on, but inventory space is the main enemy until you can craft big bags!
 Some ways to utilise it as efficiently as possible are:
     * **Be organised**.
 If you have junk everywhere, you'll never have any space.
 Use additional bags, have a system.
 For example, I use "Main bag", "Fishing / woodcutting", "Mining", "Potions / to sell".
     * **Train crafting**.
 Crafting lets you create additional mini-inventories, and eventually (Lev 20-30+) you can create specialised inventories (e.g. for rings or food).
 I'm hoping there's plenty more of these to unlock.
     * **Progress things**.
 Instead of leaving 30 level 1 fish around, cook them and use them in combat!
 It tidies up your inventory without having to delete the items.
 This applies to crafting ingredients, ores, fish, wood, etc.